postgresml/postgresml/README.md

 The GLUE dataset is the benchmark dataset for evaluating NLI models.
 There are different variants of NLI models, such as Multi-Genre NLI, Question NLI, and Winograd NLI.

 If you want to use an NLI model, you can find them on the :hugs: Hugging Face model hub.
-Look for models with "nli" or "mnli".
+Look for models with "mnli".

 ```sql
 SELECT pgml.transform(